 The NHS Commissioning Board (NHS CB), which is known as NHS England, was established on 1st October 2012 as an executive non-departmental public body.

 NHS England leads the National Health Service (NHS) in England.
 Working with the Department of Health and Social Care (DHSC), it sets the priorities and direction of the NHS to improve health and care.

 A lot of the work NHS England does involves the direct commissioning of health services, including the provision of NHS services by general practices, pharmacies and dentists, some nationally commissioned public health services such as vaccination programmes and national screening programmes, and specialist services (e.g. regional provision of treatment for rare cancers).
 It also supports local health services that are led by Clinical Commissioning Groups (CCGs).

 NHS England Board

-The NHS England Board consists of a Chair and eight non-executive directors and four voting executive directors.
+The NHS England Board consists of a Chair and eight non-executive directors and seven executive directors.
 The Board is the senior decision-making structure in NHS England.
 It provides strategic leadership to the organisation and, in support of that, it:

 - sets the overall direction of NHS England, within the context of the NHS Mandate that is given to NHS England by DHSC;

 - approves the business plan, which is designed to support achievement of NHS England’s strategic objectives and monitors NHS England’s performance against it;